 She usually sews a pocket on the blanket for any small thing the person might want to keep close, such as: prayer cards, tissues, a memento from their past or religious symbols.
 The other side of the blanket is a second piece of similar material in the color the person likes if there is a preference.

 Next a prayer is offered over the blanket to the Divine Physician (God) for healing or strength or whatever is needed by the recipient.
 Then it is blessed by a priest or minister.
-A list is placed for people to sign up to pray every day for the person in need..
+A list is placed in their church for people to sign up to pray every day for the person in need..

-To help it work I put my prayer blanket to my back many times each day: when I sat and watched TV; when I slept; and when I rested on the bed.
+I put my prayer blanket to my back many times each day: when I sat and watched TV; when I slept; and when I rested on the bed.
 I did feel a warmth from it at first when I was really excited and believing something would happen quickly.
 But alas, there was no instant (or close to it) cure!
 So I put it aside and thought of it as a gift of love from a very sweet lady.
 Sometimes I just used it to remind myself that I was loved.

 Each time we met in the hall I began to notice that she asked me how I was doing.
 At first I gave her vague answers like “Feeling pretty good today,” or “A little achy but not too bad.” because I didn’t want to hurt her feelings that the blanket had not helped very much, if at all.